some-ip-com/open-someip-spec/src/someip-rpc.rst

 For different use cases different strategies for sending notifications are possible and shall be defined in the service interface.
 The following examples are common:

-* Cyclic update – send an updated value in a fixed interval (e.g. every 300 ms)
+* Cyclic update – send an updated value in a fixed interval (e.g. every 100 ms for safety relevant messages with Alive)
 * Update on change – send an update as soon as a “value” changes (e.g. door open)
 * Epsilon change – only send an update when the difference to the last value is greater than a certain epsilon.
 This concept may be adaptive, i.e. the prediction is based on a history; thus, only when the difference between prediction and current value is greater than epsilon an update is transmitted.